humdrum-tools/humdrum-documentation/guide/ch33/index.md

 -------
-By focusing on phonetic signifiers, the `**IPA` representation provides opportunities for analyzing many sonorous aspects of vocal sounds \-- including alliteration, vowel coloration, rhyme, and other effects.
+By focusing on phonetic signifiers, the `**IPA` representation provides opportunities for analyzing many sonorous aspects of vocal sounds &mdash; including alliteration, vowel coloration, rhyme, and other effects.
 Although we did not illustrate it in this chapter, the [`**IPA`](/rep/IPA) representation can be used in conjunction witht the [`**silbe`](/rep/silbe)